Anti-Bribery for Sales · Module 2 of 2

 Decision Point 2 of 3

 Erin walks into the bid room before the 4pm slot with Karen.
-"Mike, Vince just told me you killed the playoff thing.
-Veridia is a $2.8M bid we don\'t currently win.
-We have one shot to stand out, and you\'ve ruled out the move our competitor will definitely make.
-I\'m not asking you to send the tickets.
-I\'m asking what we do instead, and whether \'a working lunch with engineers\' is what closes a procurement director who\'s never met us."
+"Mike, Vince said you killed the playoff thing.
+Veridia is $2.8M we don\'t currently win.
+You\'ve ruled out the move our competitor will make.
+I\'m asking what we do instead, and whether \'a working lunch with engineers\' closes a procurement director who\'s never met us."

 How do you respond?